Probate Q&A Series

 Responding to a Partition Complaint

-• Propose Appraisals: Request independent valuations of the entire property or each undivided interest to ensure a fair division or sale.
+• Propose Appraisals: Request independent valuations of the entire property or each undivided interest to help ensure a fair division or sale.

 • Join Settlement Talks: Participate in mediation or private settlement discussions to avoid the cost and delay of court.